intentrai/IntentR/README_APPROVAL_ANALYSIS.md

-# Balut Manual Approval Workflow - Analysis Complete
+# UbeCode Manual Approval Workflow - Analysis Complete

 ## Overview

-This analysis explores implementing a manual approval workflow system for the Balut SAWai microservices platform.
+This analysis explores implementing a manual approval workflow system for the UbeCode SAWai microservices platform.
 The codebase has solid foundations (auth, RBAC, database) and is ready for approval workflow integration.

 ## Documents Created